saidvandeklundert/pydantic-preso/README.md

 # Talk about Pydantic

-Talk about Pydantic, the greatest Python package ever!
+Talk about Pydantic, and why I think it is the greatest Python package ever!